sunglasses on top of some books on the beach to represent how to switch off from work on holiday

 • Block any distractions: you need to stay focused now if you want to feel relaxed later.
 So put on your headphones, hide your phone and log out of your social media platforms.

-We have a great course in our subscriber-only site Progress to Partner called How to Delegate Like a Pro.
+Need help to feel confident to delegate properly?
+Take the course in Progress to Partner called How to Delegate Like a Pro.
 The course will help you delegate your work to others to free yourself up to focus on more valuable or important things to spend your time on.

 2. Inform your clients that you’re going away